Normal generators for mapping class groups are abundant: Introduction

 \subsection{Acknowledgments}

 The authors are supported by NSF Grants DGE - 1650044 and DMS - 1510556.
-We would like to thank Mladen Bestvina, Lei Chen, Benson Farb, S{\o}ren Galatius, Asaf Hadari, Chris Leininger, Marissa Loving, Curtis McMullen, Gregor Masbaum, Andrew Putman, Nick Salter, Bal\'azs Strenner, and Nick Vlamis for helpful conversations.
+We would like to thank Sebastian Baader, Mladen Bestvina, Lei Chen, Benson Farb, S{\o}ren Galatius, Asaf Hadari, Chris Leininger, Marissa Loving, Curtis McMullen, Gregor Masbaum, Andrew Putman, Nick Salter, Bal\'azs Strenner, Nick Vlamis, and an anonymous referee for helpful comment and conversations.
 We are also grateful to Mehdi Yazdi for bringing Long's question to our attention at the 2017 Georgia International Topology Conference.